dualboot-partners/latam-git-part2-learn-challenge/README.md

-# Git challenge
+# Git challenge - Part 2

-## Part 2
+## Instructions

 In this lesson we've seen how to undo changes / commits so we will now do some exercises to test these new skills.

 Start by cloning this repository on your local machine and pushing it to a new repository on your github account.

 Follow the instructions given below and once you are done, create a PR from `feature-a` to `main`.
-In the comments of this PR add the answers to the questions asked below (for example: "1.c- your answer").
+In the comments of this PR add the **answers to the questions asked below** (for example: "1.c- your answer").
 Then copy the URL of this PR into the box provided on the learning platform.

 **All code changes must be made to the `index.html` file.**

-### Instructions
+## What you need to do

 1. Create a new branch `feature-a`